 - With the letter you will also be invited to sign up for a Dutch language course and ‘inburgering’ course (a course to integrate you into Belgian society) via In-Gent.
 These are optional, but highly recommended.

 - Attend your second appointment with all the documentation you have been asked to provide.
-You will most likely be told to go straight to counters 11, 12 or 13 which means you do not need to queue at the main reception desk.
+You will most likely be told to go straight to specific counters which means you do not need to queue at the main reception desk.

 - You will probably be asked some more questions at this point – to confirm what you do for a living, where you were born, where you live now etc.

 - You’ll also need to sign several documents and pay for your verblijfskaart (residence permit).
 They’ll give you a ticket with a bar code, and you scan this at a machine near the counters, then pay.
-Only cash is accepted, not cards.
 You will receive a receipt which is important to keep so you can prove you have already paid.